sschepis/mininix-packages/README.md

 - The supported types of dynamic section entries has increased over time.

-- The Termux build system uses [termux-elf-cleaner](https://github.com/termux/termux-elf-cleaner) to strip away unused ELF entries causing the above mentioned linker warnings.
+- The Mininix build system uses [mininix-elf-cleaner](https://github.com/mininix/mininix-elf-cleaner) to strip away unused ELF entries causing the above mentioned linker warnings.

 - Symbol versioning is supported only as of Android 6.0, so is stripped away.